ECONOMICS EXPLAINED

 The system is haphazard, as for example, there could be a creation of credits resulting from the collapse of a country’s economy.
 However, conversely, in this model, a country might have to pay for the environmental costs of waging war.

-Who benefits?
 Perhaps private investors via the World Bank Prototype Carbon Fund, which along with the Dutch Government’s ERUPT/CERUPT ‘carbon tenders’ accounted for over half of the volume of deals closed in 2002.
 (Souce: PWC).

 Ultimately, as the logic of privatization points to the commodification of all common pool resources, a reduction model based on trade is contradictory to a socially just solution to global air pollution.
-We need to propose another model.
+We need another model.